Enjoy this easy, vegan, and clean banana chia pudding for breakfast, as a snack, or dessert.

 YAAS – stay with me…it’s shockingly tasty and adds the perfect flavor and crunch to make it so yummy.

 So…try this banana chia pudding out for yourself or for your summer BBQ guests.
-I hope you enjoy it as much as we do and that it hits that sweet spot for you and still allows you to live that healthy lifestyle!
+I hope you enjoy it as much as we do and that it hits that sweet spot for you, while still allowing you to live that healthy lifestyle!

 Because healthy food should be delicious, too!